KTM Komuter: Stations

 The Komuter service was largely built from existing lines, with minor alterations (i.e. removal or abandonment of lines and replacement of wooden sleepers with concrete ones).
 Relevant station platforms were added and heightened to allow easier access to Komuter trains travelling in both directions.

 Major pre-independence stations including Kuala Lumpur station, Klang station, Port Klang station and Seremban station were retained and upgraded to support Komuter services.
-Smaller, wood-based stations and halts along the line that were built at around the same time were either demolished and replaced by modern brick-and-concrete counterparts, or simply abandoned.
+Smaller, wood-based stations and halts along the line that were built at around the same time were either demolished and replaced by modern brick-and-concrete counterparts, or simply abandoned if not preserved (Taiping and Alor Setar stations of the Northern Sector were among the wood-based stations that were preserved and repurposed).
 The only exception to the rule is the old Sentul station, which has remained in service years since KTM Komuter's launch, albeit with a replacement platform.

 The layouts and sizes of the new station buildings, as of the launch of the service in 1995, vary by location but are generally divided into two classes: